People-Places-Solutions/floodmodeller-api/docs/source/user_guide/ief.rst

     setattr(ief, '2DFLOW', 1) # Sets the IEF's '2DFLOW' setting to 1

-IEF files can also be simulated directly by calling the ``.simulate()`` method on an active IEF class object.
+IEF files can also be simulated directly by calling the :meth:`~floodmodeller_api.IEF.simulate()` method on an active IEF class object.
 This method assumes that Flood Modeller is installedat the default location ('C:\\Program Files\\Flood Modeller\\bin').
 An optional argument ``'method'`` is used to control whether the python code should pause until the simulation has completed, or to return the simulation as a ``subprocess.Popen()`` instance and continue code execution.
 By default, the 'WAIT' method is